opinionstage/opinionstage-wordpress-plugin/readme.txt

 == Description ==

-Easily add a highly engaging & visually appealing poll, quiz, survey, slideshow, form to your website.
-Optionally add interactive eleents to an appealing interactive landing page that results with more traffic, engagement and leads.
+Easily add a highly engaging & visually appealing poll, quiz, survey, slideshow, form or story to your website.
+Optionally add interactive elements to an appealing interactive landing page that results with more traffic, engagement and leads.

 http://www.youtube.com/watch?v=zwcRWGsOxxQ?rel=0&showinfo=0